 We have a high-quality investor base.
 We continuously attract and retain investors through our diverse and tailored investment solutions and our streamlined and smooth user experience facilitated by our highly automated process.
 Investment products available on our marketplace offer attractive returns.
 The annualized return for a majority of our investment volume is above 8.0%.
 Our Youdaozhitou automated investment programs provide a simple and seamless investment experience as they automatically match investors and borrowers and reinvest investment proceeds in accordance with investors' investment period and loan duration.
 At the same time, Youdaozhitou diversifies concentration risk and minimizes liquidity risk.
-In 2017 and 2018, 84.1% and 94.7% of the investment products with attractive returns.
+In 2017 and 2018, 84.1% and 94.7% of the investment volume facilitated through our marketplace utilized our Youdaozhitou service, which provides our investors with ready and efficient access to investment products with attractive returns.
 In addition, we established a vibrant secondary loan market on our marketplace where investors can sell their loan assets to other investors through which we are able to match substantially all of the loan assets within 24 hours.
 Our ability to match loan terms and investment periods effectively offers investors flexible options for exiting investments.
 Our marketplace also features a high proportion of repeat investors.
 96.8% of the investment volume in 2018 was attributable to repeat investors, whose average investment amount reached approximately RMB98,000 (US\$14,254) in 2018.